AgustDD/Floss/README.md

 ## Baselines

-We have conducted an evaluation of the Floss on four baseline models: Informer, PatchTST, TS2vec, and TS-TCC.
+We have conducted an evaluation of the Floss on seven baseline models: Informer, PatchTST, TS2vec, TS-TCC, Reformer, Transformer, FEDformer and TimesNet.

 Please find detailed information on the implementation and setup of each baseline model in their respective folder's readme files.
 The baseline models' folders are as follows: